 NOTE: Need disability parking plates?
 See our page Disability Placards & Plates for complete details.

-Personalized Plates in North Dakota
+How to Apply for Personalized Plates in North Dakota

 Many ND license plates can be personalized with a custom tag number.